garbageplanet/frontend/README.md

 - [ ] make the code overall less redundant
 - [ ] try to separate uses of classes for styling and ids/tags for actions whenever possible
 - [ ] implement templating for i18n
-- [ ] transfer any inline css styling to externall stylehseet
+- [ ] transfer any inline css styling to external stylesheet
 - [ ] split main.css into components-specific files

 #### Making the code more maintainable